Jackxiini/Efficient-and-Accurate-Similarity-Aware-GNN/README.md

 # LBSimTSC

-## Our paper is accepted by DLG-AAAI'23
+## :tada: Our paper is accepted by DLG-AAAI'23

 ### Quick Start
 1. Install required packages: